Kundanikapradhan/feedback-form/README.md

 # feedback form
-feedback form usinf html and css
+feedback form using html and css